 Users should enter a number of intervals that their analysis requires.
 Commonly, DPSCA experiments are sampled at a lower rate (1 sample/s).
 Not all sampling rates are allowed due to differences in hardware (WaveNow series vs. WaveDriver series, for example).

-The Electrode Range group contains the initial current and potential range fields.
+The Electrode Range group contains the initial current field.

 The experiment concludes with a relaxation period.